 While feeling a little sleepy is not uncommon, feeling “zombie-like” or completely exhausted is NOT normal.
-Call your doctor or seek medical attention right away if you feel extremelytired while taking this medication.
+Talk to your doctor if you feel extremely tired while taking this medication.

 Phentermine fatigue affects about 1 in 5 users .
-While severity, duration and cause varies between patients, there are some common explanations for why phentermine makes you sleepy.
+While severity, duration and cause varies between patients, there are several common explanations for why phentermine makes you sleepy.

-If you are takingphentermine and you are tired in the afternoon, the drowsiness may be associated the medication's active ingredient wearing off.
-Phentermine hydrochloride has a half-life of 7-34 hours, and most patients feel its stimulant effects for about 10-14 hours [2,3].
+If you’re taking phentermine and often feel tired in the afternoon, the drowsiness may be associated the medication's active ingredient wearing off.

-As a result, you may feel a sense of phentermine fatigue if you take your pill first thing in the morning and remain active for more than 14 hours.
+So, some people experience phentermine fatigue if they take the pill first thing in the morning and then remain active for more than 14 hours.
 Most patients prefer for the medication’s stimulant effects to wane before they go to bed, but if the return of fatigue proves problematic for you talk to your doctor about possibly splitting your daily dose in two.

-Long-term use of stimulants can cause feelings of fatigue due to exhaustion of dopamine supplies.
+Long-term stimulant use of can cause feelings of fatigue due to exhaustion of dopamine supplies.

 As a central nervous system stimulant, phentermine promotes the release of dopamine and other catecholamines.
 However, after an extended period of use, natural supply of these neurotransmitters can “run dry” and leave you feeling down and fatigued.